topcoder-platform/tc-email-service/README.md

 The following parameters can be set in config files or in env variables:
 - LOG_LEVEL: the log level
 - PORT: the notification server port
-- authSecret: TC auth secret
+- AUTH_SECRET: TC auth secret
-- authDomain: TC auth domain
-- validIssuers: TC auth valid issuers
+- VALID_ISSUERS: TC auth valid issuers
-- jwksUri: TC auth JWKS URI
 - DATABASE_URL: URI to PostgreSQL database
 - DATABASE_OPTIONS: database connection options
 - KAFKA_URL: comma separated Kafka hosts
-- KAFKA_TOPIC_IGNORE_PREFIX: ignore this prefix for topics in the Kafka
 - KAFKA_GROUP_ID: Kafka consumer group id
 - KAFKA_CLIENT_CERT: Kafka connection certificate, optional;
     if not provided, then SSL connection is not used, direct insecure connection is used;